enghamzasalem/whats-gpt-firebase/README.md

 * Set up OpenAI:

 5. Obtain an API key from [OpenAI](https://platform.openai.com/account/api-keys).
-Replace the placeholder myKEY in the code with your actual OpenAI API key.
+Replace the placeholder OPEN_AI_KEY in the code with your actual OpenAI API key.
 # Usage
 To run the application, use the following command:
 ```